rzca/skgen/README.md

     <Compile Remove="$(CompilerGeneratedFilesOutputPath)/**/*.cs" />
 </ItemGroup>
 ```
 Thank you to Andrew Lock for [describing this solution!](https://andrewlock.net/creating-a-source-generator-part-6-saving-source-generator-output-in-source-control/)

+### Reasoning
 The point of <Compile Remove="$(CompilerGeneratedFilesOutputPath)/**/*.cs" /> is to avoid compiling the source generated files after they have been spit out to disk and hence double compiling the same thing and hitting errors like this `Error CS0111: Type 'KernelExtensionMethods' already defines a member called '' with the same parameters.

 ![Error CS0111: Type 'KernelExtensionMethods' already defines a member called '' with the same parameters](./readme/image.png)

-# Drawbacks
+## Drawbacks
-Despite my best effort, I haven't gotten intellisense to respect these new extension methods without removing <Compile Remove="$(CompilerGeneratedFilesOutputPath)/**/*.cs" /> and hence breaking compilation 😔.
+Despite my best effort, I haven't gotten intellisense in Rider, Visual Studio or Visual Studio code to respect these new extension methods without removing <Compile Remove="$(CompilerGeneratedFilesOutputPath)/**/*.cs" /> and hence breaking compilation when you build the second time😔.
 If you figure this out, please let me know!

 ![Intellisense shows red squiggles on the new methods even though they work](./readme/brokenintellisense.pngimage.png)